UPEV1sion/HashMap_C/README.md

 # HashMap implementation in C

-A performant, fairly lightweight `HashMap` implementation in C.
+A very performant, fairly lightweight `HashMap` implementation in C.

 > **_NOTE:_**  This `HashMap` implementation solely relies on a "Array of `Linked List`s" implementation.
 "Treeifying" a node after a certain threshold yielded a negative performance impact from the extensive testing needed.
 Therefore, the current implementation does not support "treeifying".